-The Nigerian Stock Exchange (0140906D) plans to expand its ownership including selling its shares to the public, Chief Executive Officer Oscar Onyema said.
+The Nigerian Stock Exchange (0140906D:US) plans to expand its ownership including selling its shares to the public, Chief Executive Officer Oscar Onyema said.

 The framework for the changes in the ownership structure to bring in local and foreign investors will be released this year, Onyema said today at a conference in Lagos, the commercial capital.
 “We expect that to bring improvements in funding, technology and market competitiveness.”